navaneeth-dev/portfolio-v2/src/content/blog/reverse-engineering-icici.md

 ## Takeaway

 - Get a custom UPI VPA / UPI ID like `anything@icici`.
+- Learn how to bypass and reverse engineer advanced anti reversing techniques.
 - Learn how to bypass Bypass Protectt.AI.
 - Learn how to bypass Anti-Frida measures.
 - Learn how to reverse engineering Android native libraries.